finn-sharp/StarTrip---Constellation-concept-travel-application/README.md

 ## 📱 Overview

 StarTrip is an advanced astronomical mobile application that provides users with an immersive experience exploring celestial bodies and astronomical data.
 The application features a stunning starry background throughout its interface and an interactive 3D Earth model as its centerpiece.

+Sadly, we don't have a Software Engineer in our team, so we developed it using only generative AI tools called Gemini, Cursor AI, and Claude.
+If anyone wants to make a product with that idea, please feel free to contact us!
+(82+ 010-9608-0144)

 ### Key Metrics